top of page

-Understanding Structural Movement
+Understanding Structural Movement in Properties

-Surveyors are trained professionals who conduct thorough assessments of properties to identify any potential issues, including structural movement.
+Surveyors are trained professionals who conduct thorough assessments of properties to identify potential issues, including structural movement.
 Here’s an overview of what you can expect a surveyor to check:

 1. Visual Inspection of Cracks